getify/Functional-Light-JS/ch5.md

 This silly `specialNumber(..)` algorithm is deterministic and thus pure from the definition that it always gives the same output for the same input.
 It's also pure from the referential transparency perspective -- replace any call to `specialNumber(42)` with `22` and the end result of the program is the same.

 However, the function has to do quite a bit of work to calculate some of the bigger numbers, especially the `987654321` input.
 If we needed to get that particular special number multiple times throughout our program, the `cache`ing of the result means that subsequent calls are far more efficient.

-**Note:** An interesting thing to ponder: is the heat produced by the CPU while performing any given operation an unavoidable side effect of even the most pure functions/programs?
-What about just the CPU time delay as it spends time on a pure operation before it can do another one?

 Don't be so quick to assume that you could just run the `specialNumber(987654321)` calculation once and manually stick that result in some variable / constant.
 Programs are often highly modularized and globally accessible scopes are not usually the way you want to go around sharing state between those independent pieces.
 Having `specialNumber(..)` do its own caching (even though it happens to be using a global variable to do so!) is a more preferable abstraction of that state sharing.